mypreview/restarter/docs/setup-homepage-template.md

 * **Publish** the page.
 * Navigate to **Settings** » **Reading** and set the newly created page as a **front page**.

 The page that you created and added the homepage page template to will now be displayed when anyone visits your site's homepage.
-Assuming you added some products to your shop, you should see links to them and links to the top level product categories when visiting the **front page** of your website.

 ?> If you’d like to reorder the components on the homepage, purchase a copy of [Restarter Plus](https://www.mypreview.one) plugin and use **homepage control section** to customize the homepage template layout, add new components, rearrange or hide sections, toggle components and much more.